Media and Cultural Studies

-Leah Steuer is a PhD candidate in the Media & Cultural Studies division of Communication Arts.
+Leah Steuer is a PhD candidate in Media & Cultural Studies.
 Her work engages the body as primary site of media reception, framing fandom in terms of sensation, emotion, and touch.
 She is interested in affective/somatic approaches to audience studies, transformative fanworks, sound, and haptic media.
 Recent projects include:

 - Vision-impaired audiences: audio description and affective access

 - Food re-creation as fannish consumption

 She is the editor-in-chief of Playback and has served as the editorial assistant for the International Journal of Cultural Studies.

 - CA 351: Television Industries